 “Clearly, we needed to replace manual steps with automation,” MacDonald stated.
 After moving to a workload automation solution that provided prebuilt job steps for Informatica Cloud and PowerCenter, MacDonald implemented a four-phase program that now runs workflows of substantially increased complexity, involving three to four times the volume of data (as much as 90 million rows per day), in just 45 minutes.

 “Done well, IT Automation drives progress and brings value across the business,” notes MacDonald.
 “It increases visibility and scales multi-dimensionally to increase speed, efficiency, and accuracy.
 It even reduces IT labor, since the intuitive user interface allows business analysts to do scheduling, instead of IT.”

-To see Peter MacDonald discuss how his organization has reduced data processing workflow times by more than 93% while improving reliability and adapting faster to changing business and IT conditions, watch this video:
+See Peter MacDonald discuss how his organization reduced data processing workflow times by more than 93% while improving reliability and adapting faster to changing business and IT conditions:

 Ready To See How We Make Workload Automation Easy?